DavidMGilbert/btc-hack/README.md

 An automated bitcoin wallet collider that brute forces random wallet addresses by checking their balance in real-time.

+# UPDATE!!!
+BTC-Hack-v2

+I have created a v2 of this litle script that now includes a GUI and tries/wins counter for easier execution and use.

+A pre-compiled windows executable is available for download in the releases section.

 # Like This Project?
 Give It A Star or please consider donating!

 [![](https://img.shields.io/github/stars/davidmgilbert/btc-hack.svg)](https://github.com/davdmgilbert/btc-hack)